andrew2764/expenses-chart-component/README.md

 ### Useful resources

 - [How To Make Tooltips With Only CSS](https://www.youtube.com/watch?v=ujlpzTyJp-M) - This was my first time writing a tooltip from scratch.
 I followed this tutorial from Web Dev Simplified.
-It helped immensely and also helped me get more familiary with using CSS pseudo elements
+It helped immensely and also helped me get more familiar with using CSS pseudo elements

 - [CSS Grid Course](https://cssgrid.io/) - I used CSS grid to implement the layout of the bar charts.
 I initially was not familiar with it, so I went through this course by Wes Bos to get myself up to speed.